-Dependent care expenses will be eligible for reimbursement through your DCRA provided the care is required in order for you to be gainfully employed.
-If you are married, your spouse also must be employed or actively looking for work, unless he/she is physically and/or mentally unable to care for him or herself or is a full-time student.
+Dependent care expenses will be eligible for reimbursement through your DCRA provided the care is required for you to be gainfully employed.
+If you are married, your spouse also must be employed or actively looking for work, unless the employee is physically and/or mentally unable to care for him or herself or is a full-time student.
 In addition, the Internal Revenue Code stipulates the following:

-If you were divorced, legally separated, or lived apart from your spouse for all of the last six months of the preceding tax year, you may pay for dependent care for an eligible dependent child through your DCRA if:
+If you were divorced, legally separated or lived apart from your spouse for the entire last six months of the preceding tax year, you may pay for dependent care for an eligible dependent child through your DCRA if: